Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Additional results for Section 5: Modeling the Product Space

-The following section will present sensitivity analyses of the Product Space simulation to the following parameters, adjusted one at a time.
+Furthermore, we conduct sensitivity analyses of the Product Space simulation to the following parameters, adjusted one at a time.
 Aside from the first listed test, all subsequent tests will be conducted on the model for 2005 data only; note that test 3 (changing the number of GMM components) alters the core structure of the model and thus requires parameter re-tuning.
 All CMA-ES runs are conducted with population size $20$ and a single optimization run of $50$ generations, choosing the parameters which minimize the KS distance to the empirical weight distribution.
-Note that we do not alter the search space of the parameters to ensure comparability of results. \begin{enumerate} \item The year used for empirical data (2000, 2005, 2010, 2015), using a constant distribution for $\Phi^C$ for each. \item The distribution for $\Phi^C$ used (Beta or constant).
-This tests whether heterogeneity between capabilities is at all required to capture a more intricate topology of the Product Space. \item The value of $n$ (number of GMM components, equalling the number of blocks) used.
-As this fundamentally changes the structure of the Capability Space, the parameters to the model are re-tuned via CMA-ES using a warm-start with initial conditions equal to the previous optimum presented in the main body of the paper.
-Values: $2$, $4$, $6$, $8$, $10$ (original is $8$). \item The value of $\kappa$ for the Beta distribution, representing heterogeneity of capabilities within a block.
-Parameters will not be re-tuned; only $\kappa$ will be changed.
-Lower $\kappa$ leads to greater heterogeneity.
-Values: $200, 400, 600, 800, 1000$ (original is $1000$). \end{enumerate}
+Note that we do not alter the search space of the parameters to ensure comparability of results. \begin{enumerate} \item The year used for empirical data (2000, 2005, 2010, 2015), using a constant distribution for $\Phi^C$ for each. \item The distribution for $\Phi^C$ used.
+In the main body of the paper, we used constant weights within and between blocks; an alternative is using the Beta distribution